jDrechsel/PALEO-SEAL/README.md

 ## What is PALEO-SEAL?
 PALEO-SEAL is an interface for the visualization and download of Holocene sea-level index points.
 The data displayed in the interface are hosted in a MySQL database.
 The sea-level data structure is standardized following the template of the HOLSEA project (www.holsea.org), and is described by Khan et al., 2019<sup>[1](#Khan2019)</sup>.

-## What data can I find in PALEO-SEAL?
+## Which data can I find in PALEO-SEAL?
 PALEO-SEAL was initially developed to support a project based in South East Asia (see "About" section).
 As such, the initial dataset is limited to the one published in Mann et al., 2019<sup>[2](#Mann2019)</sup>, that includes sea-level datapoints from Southeast Asia, Maldives, India and Sri Lanka.
 This database was successively updated and is kept current at this link: https://doi.org/10.17632/wp4ctb4667.1.
 As we move forward, we will keep incorporating data from other papers compiled following the standard HOLSEA template.

 ## How do I use PALEO-SEAL?